 We seek to invest in companies that vary by their stage of development, their Target Industries and sectors of Target Industries and their geographical location, as well as by the venture capital and private equity sponsors that support our portfolio companies.
+We also seek investments in public development stage companies.
 While we invest in companies at various stages of development, we require that prospective portfolio companies be beyond the seed stage of development and have received at least their first round of venture capital or private equity financing before we will consider making an investment.
 We expect a prospective portfolio company to demonstrate its ability to advance technology and increase its value over time.